 I’m a Sex and the City Fan.
 I liked the character of Carrie Bradshaw.
 She was unique.
 She is also something in my past that the creators of the movie “I Don’t Know How She Does It” is trying to recreate and it just doesn’t work.

 There were no characters that I felt attached to in this story.
-I felt they were all stiff or roles that are so cliched that they are hard to believe anymore.
+I felt they were all stiff or roles that were so cliched that they were hard to believe anymore.

 The storyline had potential until it came on my television.
 Kate does not have it all.
 This movie makes it look like she’s unraveling faster than a spool of thread caught in a vacuum.

 There’s a moment in the plot where Kate is on business for the deal of her life and discovers she has lice.
-I was disappointed that she went to a lice salon to be treated and we fail to see the nightmare of these pests at home, especially with two children.
+I was disappointed that she went to a lice salon to be treated, and we failed to see the nightmare of these pests at home, especially with two children.
 It really made me feel disconnected from the character.

 Rated PG-13 (Parents strongly cautioned).
 It has mild sexual situations.

 Don’t bother with this movie.
 It’s 1 hour and 30 minutes spent doing something better with your time.*I received I Don’t Know How She Does It to facilitate an honest review.
 The opinions, where expressed, are my own and were in no way influenced by the sponsor.
 Others experiences may vary.